PHP-DI/PHP-DI/doc/understanding-di.md

 # Understanding Dependency Injection

-You can first read the [introduction to dependency injection with an example](doc/example.md).

 Dependency injection and DI containers are separate notions:

 - **dependency injection is a method** for writing better code